sonic-net/sonic-mgmt/docs/tests/pytest.run.md

 During pre-parse, pytest recognizes that `example/test_example.py ` is a test script.
 Then pytest will try to load file `sonic-mgmt/tests/try_opt/conftest.py`.
 After this conftest.py file is loaded, there is no problem of parsing argument `--example_option1`.

-[tests/run_test.sh](/tests/run_tests.sh) uses a environment variable `SONIC_MGMT` to get the absolute path of the root sonic_mgmt folder to access some files neccessary for tests.
-If not set explicitly, uses `/data/sonic-mgmt/` by default.
+Use `SONIC_MGMT` environment variable to set absolute path of the sonic-mgmt root directory in case it is located at a non-standard path.
+By default, [tests/run_test.sh](/tests/run_tests.sh) sets this variable to `/data/sonic-mgmt`.